 Prevention, prevention, prevention.
 It’s all about prevention!
-We spend so much time fighting agains colds, let’s try and prevent them from occurring in the first place.
+We spend so much time fighting colds, let’s try and prevent them from occurring in the first place.
 We have the power, it just requires the will to adjust our lifestyle and align to the season.

 Mantra: Like attracts like, opposites decrease